Azure-Samples/RepoDocAIAgent/RepoDocAIAgent/api/GitHubService.md

 # GitHubService Class Documentation

 ## Overview
-The `GitHubService` class, part of the `com.documentor.agent.service` package, provides functionality for interacting with GitHub repositories.
+The `GitHubService` class, part of the `com.repodocaiagent.agent.service` package, provides functionality for interacting with GitHub repositories.
 It allows users to clone repositories to a local directory, clean up temporary directories, and extract repository names from GitHub URLs.
 This service is designed to handle both public and private repositories, leveraging authentication via a GitHub token when necessary.

 ## Class Hierarchy
-- **Package**: `com.documentor.agent.service`
+- **Package**: `com.repodocaiagent.agent.service`
 - **Class**: `GitHubService`
   - **Type**: Concrete class (not abstract)
   - **Inheritance**: None (does not extend any class)